doston12/studyuz/README.md

 # studyuz

+# University students and staff management system for universities
-# This project was developed in Spring MVC and Spring Data JPA
+This project was developed in Spring MVC and Spring Data JPA

 1. Maven is used as Building tool